CJDevWorks/cpp-notes/rvalue-move-perfect-forwarding/rvalue-and-lvalue.md

 - Also literals (5, ‘A’, false) are rvalues.

 - An rvalue may be assigned to an lvalue.
-- rvalue cant tak etake any other  rvalue or lvalue.

 ================BINDINGS================
 * lvalue ==> lvalue/lvalue ref/const lvalue/const lvalue ref